Brief: Firefox now enables you to play DRM content. This means you can watch Netflix on Firefox in Linux without painful workarounds.

 Perhaps the easiest way to watch Netflix on Linux is to install Google Chrome.
 For a long time, only Google Chrome was able to play Netflix videos on Linux.
 The main reason behind other prominent browsers such as Chromium and Firefox not playing Netflix videos relates to DRM.

-DRM (Digital Rights Management) is the generic term used for technologies that control how users can use a digital media.
+DRM (Digital Rights Management) is the generic term used for technologies that control how users can use digital media.
 The main aim is to protect the digital product from being copied, shared and pirated.
 It also enables the provider to restrict the content on their specific device.

 For example, if you own a Kindle and ‘buy’ books from Amazon, you cannot read the eBook you bought on Amazon on a non-Amazon device such as Kobo.
 It’s as if you don’t even own the book you actually purchased.
 Issues like this are reasons why DRM has been constantly criticized by open source advocates.